Museum of Paleontology

 - Slide 2

-We strive to support our students and faculty on the front lines of learning and research; to steward our planet, our community, our campus.
-To do this, the Museum of Paleontology needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, the Museum of Paleontology needs your support.